mstruebing/xtradepricecalculator/README.md

 The five parameters are: `iron`, `water`, `food`, `steel` and `electronics` and
 every single one have to be an integer value.
 The value defines how many of the
 particular good is available in the universe.
+The request have to be a GET request, all other requests will send a 501(not implement) response.

 The correct request address and port is dependent on where this service is running.